super-eva/calendar/README.md

 A demo page for DatePicker

 # Run
-Simple open index.html on browser
+Open index.html on browser

+# Used Library
+AngularJs v1.6.9
+bootstrap v3.3.7

+# Usage